SunsetFi/suntime-js/README.md

   the sandbox (IE global scope functions, external modules).
   - Not good to have it start a new macrotask, as the task runner API should see calls to these apis happening while a task is active as continuations of the same task, not new nested tasks.
+  - Should have the current macrotask inline these new tasks.
+Some sort of evaluator stack.

 ### Debugging